canriquez/rails_capstone_lessons_lab/README.md

         a.
 Bookings ("all my transactions")
             - Inside bookings two taps hell to show
         b.
 All Course
         d.
-Additional feature: All students
+Additional feature: All students '''not abailable in demo'''

     4. When a logged-in user opens "My billable bookings" page
         a.
 Total amount of booked minutes are displayed on top